Formal Name

 What is being tested?

-The first trimester screen is a combination of two blood tests and a special ultrasound scan that are used to assess a pregnant woman's risk of carrying a baby with Down’s syndrome (trisomy 21) or other rarer fetal anomalies like Edward’s syndrome (Trisomy 18) or Patau’s syndrome (Trisomy 13).
+The first trimester screen is a combination of two blood tests and a special ultrasound scan that are used to assess a pregnant woman's chance of carrying a baby with Down’s syndrome (trisomy 21) or other rarer fetal anomalies like Edward’s syndrome (trisomy 18) or Patau’s syndrome (trisomy 13).
 Analysing biochemical markers together, along with the woman's age, increases both the sensitivity and specificity of the screening results.

 • Pregnancy-associated plasma protein A (PAPP-A) is a protein produced first by the outer layer of the developing pregnancy (trophoblast) and then by the growing placenta.
 During a normal pregnancy, levels of this protein increase in the pregnant woman's blood until delivery.